Su Xun: Early life and education

 Su Xun was born to an affluent family at Meishan, Sichuan Province.
-He began to diligently study at the age of 27 towards the civil service examination.
+He began to diligently study at the age of 27 towards the civil service examination, which was considered too late by public at that time.
 He attempted the examinations for the Jinshi and Maocai (Xiucai) qualifications several times but failed all.
 At age 37, he shifted away from examination style writings emphasizing on rhythm and rigid formality, and embarked on over a decade of intensive study of classical literature and philosophy from the pre-Qin era including the Confucius and Mencius texts.
 Through self-teaching, Su Xun acquired a thorough understanding of classic scholarly discourses as well as historical events.
 He became capable of in-depth philosophical and political argument through essay writing.
 During his learning years, he simultaneously coached and guided his two sons in their study of history, literature, and philosophy, who would later grow to significant literati in the Song Dynasty.